Pradhan

-Pradhan (Devanagari: प्रधान) is generally ministerial title of Sanskrit origin in cultures of Hindu tradition, mainly used in the Indian subcontinent.
+Pradhan (Devanagari: प्रधान) is generally ministerial title of Sanskrit origin used in the Indian subcontinent.
 The Sanskrit pradhāna translates to "major" or "prime"; however, the more modern Hindi definitions provided by the Oxford Hindi-English Dictionary also include "chief" and "leader".
 The precise interpretation can differ significantly by region.
-The style was abandoned by many Indian princely states during the Mughal era in favor of Persian styles such as Wasir and Diwan.
+The style was somewhat abandoned by many Indian princely states during the Mughal era in favor of Persian styles such as Wasir and Diwan.
+Pradhan is also a surname mainly in Nepal, India etc.

 Local head

 Pradhan is elected by the village-level constitutional body of local self-government called the Panchayat (village/gram government) in India.
 The Pradhan, together with other elected members, have the power of constituencies of the gram panchayat.
 The pradhan is the focal point of contact between government officers and the village community.
 The Pradhan title in such setting is mainly used in east Indian states of West Bengal, Bihar, Jharkhand and Odisha.
 Similarly, in the Deoghar district of Jharkhand, Pradhan is the head of the village who inherits this hereditary office.
 In some villages, they are also known as Mulraiyat.